getbloqs/scenario02/README.md

 ## Web Application

-The web application for a demo ICO interface is inside the `app` directory.
+The web application for the subdomain registry is inside the `app` directory.
 The application is build with the [StencilJS](https://stenciljs.com/) compiler.

 For installing all the project dependencies `npm i` needs to be triggered inside the `app` directory.
 The project can be built for deployment via the `npmr run build` command.
 The result is available inside the `www` directory.